Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Method

 \subsection{Caveats}

 Our analysis method leads our results to have the following caveats: \begin{enumerate} \item Since the waveform model that we employ, \texttt{SEOBNRE}, does not support misaligned spins, we are not able to disentangle the effects of orbital eccentricity and spin-induced precession on the signal.
 This may lead us to infer non-zero eccentricity for a quasi-circular system undergoing spin-precession; see \cite{Romero-Shaw:2020:GW190521}. \item \texttt{SEOBNRE} enforces a dimensionless aligned-spin magnitude upper limit of $0.6$.
 Any binary that is truly highly-spinning will produce a signal that is poorly-specified by our choice of waveform model, and will therefore bias our results. \item Similarly, the upper limit of our eccentricity prior is $0.2$ at a detector-frame gravitational-wave frequency of $10$~Hz.
 Any binary with an eccentricity higher than this will not be correctly specified by our choice of waveform model.
-However, we have seen in the case of GW190521 that systems consistent with larger eccentricities \citep{JuanHeadOn, Gayathri} will still show signs of high eccentricity in our analyses, railing against the model-enforced upper limit of the prior \citep[see, e.g.,][]{Romero-Shaw:2020:GW190521}. \item \texttt{SEOBNRE} sets the initial argument of periapsis based on the fixed starting frequency of waveform generation.
+However, we have seen in the case of GW190521 that systems consistent with larger eccentricities \citep{JuanHeadOn, Gayathri, Gamba:2021:GW190521} can still show signs of high eccentricity in our analyses, railing against the model-enforced upper limit of the prior \citep[see, e.g.,][]{Romero-Shaw:2020:GW190521}.
+Such railing, in which the peak of the posterior distribution is seen to ``pile up`` at the prior boundary, implies that the truly most probable region of the parameter space likely exists outside the range covered by the prior. \item Waveforms produced with \texttt{IMRPhenomD} and \texttt{SEOBNRE} do not contain higher harmonics, which may mislead inference when higher harmonics are present in the data.
+Neglecting higher-order modes can bias recovery of parameters like spins and mass ratios \citep{Shaik:2020:NeglectHOM}, so we expect that inferences of eccentricity would also be biased.
+Although there are no tailored studies to assess the eccentricity bias when higher-order modes are neglected, quasi-circular and spin-precessing waveform templates with higher-order modes may be more likely mistaken for eccentric waveforms than those without higher-order modes \citep{Romero-Shaw:2020:GW190521}.
+Recent analyses including both eccentricity and higher-order modes \citep{Iglesias:2022:HOM} obtain qualitatively consistent results to previous analyses neglecting higher-order modes. \item \texttt{SEOBNRE} sets the initial argument of periapsis based on the fixed starting frequency of waveform generation.
 This parameter is therefore not adjustable and cannot be sampled over.
 We anticipate that being able to sample over this parameter could lead to a shift in the locations of the peaks of the recovered eccentricity distributions in events with high signal-to-noise ratio (SNR $\approx 30$), but the consequences of neglecting this parameter for the events studied here are likely to be small \citep{Clarke:2022:AOP}. \item Different waveform models and simulations use different definitions of eccentricity, and use different prescriptions to set initial conditions.
 This means that an eccentricity inferred with \texttt{SEOBNRE} does not exactly equate to the eccentricity that would be inferred with another model, and that comparisons to predictions made by simulations of dynamical environments should be taken as indicative rather than absolute.
-Work is ongoing to establish a translation guide between the eccentricities defined by various simulations \citep[][in prep.]{Alan:inprep}. \item We restrict our analyses to events that have been flagged as likely compact binary merger signals by LVK searches.
+Work is ongoing to establish a translation guide between the eccentricities defined by various simulations \citep[][]{Knee:2022:RosettaStone}. \item We restrict our analyses to events that have been flagged as likely compact binary merger signals by LVK searches.
 In order to be flagged as such, a signal must bear significant resemblance to a quasi-circular inspiral track so that it achieves a high match with the waveforms used in those templated searches.
 As a result, the events we analyse are highly likely to have small or negligible eccentricities. \end{enumerate}